arkin0x/cyberspace/readme.md

 ## Shards

 Once you've published a Construct, you will be able to put 3D objects into it called Shards.
 In cyberspace terms, Shards are child objects of Constructs, but exist as a separate event in nostr.
 The spec for the 3D format is in development, but you will be able to publish a kind 33332 (replaceable parameterized) "Shard" event containing 3D data and set the e tag to reference your Construct.
 The coordinates of the Shard event will be relative to the Construct's origin; Shards outside of the bounding box will simply be invisible.
 In order to be valid, Shards will require proof-of-work relative to their complexity (TBD; may relate to vertex count or bytes).
 Shards will be zappable and may represent purchasable goods or services.
-Shards may also be marked as "traversable" allowing Operators to attach to them temporarily; this is how you can implement ground/gravity or pathways within your Construct that Operators may use as an anchor to interact in a more human way (as opposed to floating in 3D space).
+Shards may also be marked as "traversable" allowing Avatars to attach to them temporarily; this is how you can implement ground/gravity or pathways within your Construct that Avatars may use as an anchor to interact in a more human way (as opposed to floating in 3D space).

 ### Edge Case